 Silver, 35, takes over for Elizabeth Coleman, who retired after 25 years.
 Coleman oversaw the college's largest growth period in its 80 years, during the school raised more $175 million, built six buildings and had a record high enrollment of nearly 700 undergraduate students.

 "She brought the institution back from a very difficult place," Silver said.
 "She brought it back to a place of stability and I have incredible admiration for what she's accomplished and her smarts, her toughness, and her kindness.
-She maintained the course and built a strong vision for the college."

 Silver wasn't looking for a new job when she was recruited for the opportunity, but said she was intrigued.
 After working on the research and economic development side of higher education, and for Arizona State University which has about 70,000 students, Silver said she wanted the chance to work in a tightknit, residential, liberal arts community.
 The region of the country also appealed to her and her husband, who have a young child and a second due in early September.
 Silver plans to take a short maternity leave, but because she's living on campus, she said she'll still be able to learn about the academics, culture and social life of the school.